adnguyen/adnguyen.github.io/_posts/2015-10-08-evolutionary_physiologist.md

 * Physiological ecologist-I don't think I do enough field research...

-After some time brewing about my label, I decided to do a literature search and found this cool publication by <a href="http://www.jstor.org/stable/221735?seq=1#page_scan_tab_contents">Feder et al. 2000 </a>, which nicely describe my research!
+After some time brewing about my label, I decided to do a literature search and found this cool publication by <a href="http://www.jstor.org/stable/221735?seq=1#page_scan_tab_contents">Feder et al. 2000 </a>, which my work neatly falls under!
 These authors describe an 'evolutionary physiologist' by the questions asked and research approach.
 Evolutionary physiologists ask:

 1. How have physiological traits evolved among species?[Check]
 2. What factors have shaped the evolution of physiological traits(at the big and small phenotypic levels)?[Check]